 Storing, managing, and processing data and applications at an organization’s own IT facility or data center, rather than remotely in public clouds.

 A small pilot project to demonstrate that a technology solution is feasible.

 The diverse set of complementary and layered security solutions implemented by an organization, and the interdependencies among these solutions.

 secure enclave technology

 A set of technologies that enable the creation of a trusted execution environment (TEE).
 This includes encryption/decryption within the CPUs, memory, isolation, and other security features that vary by hardware and cloud vendor.
-Secure enclave technologies form the foundation for the Confidential Cloud.
+Secure enclave technologies form the foundation for Confidential Computing.